richardbiely/gaia-ecs/README.md

 q.None<Player>();                  // ... and no Player component...
 ```

-All EntityQuery perations can be chained and it is also possible to invoke various filters multiple times with unique components:
+All EntityQuery operations can be chained and it is also possible to invoke various filters multiple times with unique components:
 ```cpp
 ecs::EntityQuery q = w.CreateQuery();
 q.All<Position>()                 // Take into account everything with Position...